This lovely detached cottage, dating back to the 1830s, is set all on the first floor, next to the owners?

 There is also secure storage for bikes, making this property a great choice for cycling amongst the trails where once the Tour de France route passed, with amazing views around every bend.

 Holmfirth sits in the heart of the beautiful Holme Valley, just north of the Peak District, an area renowned for its stunning scenery and dramatic landscapes - so why not pull on those walking boots and discover all that this splendid area has to offer?

 No matter what you decide to do when on holiday, The Coach House is sure to provide the perfect base for a rural retreat at any time of year.

 All first floor.
-One family bedroom with 1 double and 1 single.
+One family bedroom with 1 standard double and 1 single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with single sofa bed and dining area.